 This one was opened in 2005 and welcomes thousands of visitors each day.
 Interestingly, it has the lowest daily admission rate of all Disneyland resorts around the world.

-Here’s the website for prices, opening times and all other info you may need.
+Here’s the official website for prices, opening times and all other information you may need.

 Hong Kong Itinerary

 Hingsight is a winderful thing!
 If we were to go back in time and re-visit Hong Kong, we would have done things a little differently.

 Here’s a brief summary itinerary to give you an idea about how to make your trip as efficient as possible.